Alexander Rud Mills: Political sympathies and activities

 Returning to Australia in January 1934, Mills established the Anglecyn Church of Odin.
 He told an undercover agent the following year that this 'religion' was a front which allowed him to pursue his dedication to fascism without fear of prosecution.
 In 1935, he also founded a group called the 'British Australian Racial Body'.
 He established two short-lived newspapers, the National Socialist and The Angle, as vehicles through which to espouse his racist, pseudo-religious and political views.
 At this time he maintained correspondence with officials of the British Union of Fascists.
 During wartime investigations into his views during the 1930s, it was established that he owned an autographed photograph of Julius Streicher, publisher of Der Stürmer.
 In 1941, he became associated with the anti-War, pro-Isolationist Australia First Movement and contributed to its newspaper The Publicist, which, before 1939, had described itself as being "for national socialism" and "for Aryanism; against semitism", and which was the mouthpiece for William John Miles, a leading member of the Rationalist Society.

 Mills' The Odinist Religion: Overcoming Jewish Christianity was published in 1939.
 In that work, Mills claimed (without evidence) that Nordic races had established the ancient civilisations of Sumer, Egypt, Persia, Greece, and Rome, but that they had been weakened by miscegenation with other races.
 He was particularly affronted by the espoused Christian assumption that all humans were equal.
-The following year he stood for the Federal seat of Fawkner representing the Motorists' Protection League.
-He polled 2,152 votes compared to Harold Holt's 38,387 (for the U.A.P.) and A. E. Fraser's 22,558 (A.L.P.)
+The following year he stood as an independent for the seat of Fawkner at the 1940 federal election.
+He polled 2,152 votes compared to Harold Holt's 38,387 (for the United Australia Party) and Arthur Fraser's 22,558 (for the Australian Labor Party).
+He received the support of the Motorists' Protection League.
+His platform included increased pay for soldiers, additional war service homes for returned soldiers, government control of the Commonwealth Bank to "control all Australian loans and cheapen money to encourage young people to marry and rear families".
+He also said that "more encouragement should be given to music, art, literature and philosophy, to ensure a well-balanced national life".